Zslez/htam/README.md

 Various Improvements:

-> - "htam.gcd" is now used into "htam.lcm", reducing code length
+> - `htam.gcd` is now used into `htam.lcm`, reducing code length
-> - "htam.frac" now uses a faster method to the number of fractional digits, reducing code length
+> - `htam.frac` now uses a faster method to the number of fractional digits, reducing code length
-> - fixed a bug in the code of "htam.rel" and "htam.pi" that made these functions return a wrong result
+> - fixed a bug in the code of `htam.rel` and `htam.pi` that made these functions return a wrong result

 Other Minor Corrections